CUNY-CL/winter-camp/README.md

 - `def get_cc(nunichar: str) -> CharCase:`

     1. What is the argument of `get_cc`?
 What is the argument's type?
 What does `get_cc` return?
-    2. What do you obtain when you run the following arguments through get_cc: 'L', 'a', ','?
+    2. What do you obtain when you run the following arguments through `get_cc`: 'L', 'a', ','?
-    3. Print only the string version of the CharCase tag of get_tc('L').
+    3. Print only the string version of the CharCase tag of `get_tc('L')`.
 Your expected output should be 'UPPER'.
     4. Which kinds of strings return the object <CharCase.DC>?
-(See line 21 in case.py to see what 'DC' stands for.)
+(See line 21 in `case.py` to see what 'DC' stands for.)
     5. Read the python documentation for `unicodedata`, one of the imported libraries for this script.
 And more generally, read about `unicode` characters here: https://docs.python.org/3/howto/unicode.html.
 Why does the argument have to be a "Unicode character"?

 - `def apply_cc(nunichar: str) -> CharCase:`